 \section{Spectral function with higher derivative correction}

-In this section, we want to study the spectral function of charmonium and bottomonium in Gauss-Bonnet gravity.
-The heavy quarkonium can be denoted by the vector field $V_m =(V_\mu, V_z)$.
-Meanwhile, the vector field is dual to gauge theory current $J^\mu=\overline{\Psi} \gamma^\mu \Psi$.
-The gravitational action is given by\cite{Braga:2018zlu}
+In this section, we will examine the spectral function of charmonium and bottomonium in Gauss-Bonnet gravity.
+The formulas for the spectral function can be derived by referring to the work in Ref. \cite{Braga:2018zlu}.
+We can represent heavy quarkonium using the vector field $V_m=(V_\mu, V_z)$, which is dual to the gauge theory current $J^\mu=\overline{\Psi}\gamma^\mu\Psi$.
+The gravitational action is defined as follows \cite{Braga:2018zlu}: